y3owk1n/nvs/README.md

 ## 🔗 Adding **nvs** to Your PATH

 To easily run the Neovim binary provided by **nvs**, you need to add the global bin directory (`~/.nvs/bin`) to your PATH.
 Below are instructions for common shells:

+> [!note]
+> We have provided `nvs setup-path`  for the best effort to automatically setup the path for you in common shells.
+If it does not work, you need to set it up manually.

 ### Macos Or Linux